There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Indigenous Knowledge, History and Heritage major sequence
+- Level 2 option in the Indigenous Knowledge, History and Heritage major sequence

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) participation and engagement assessments; (2) workshop presentation; and (3) final report.
+Indicative assessments in this unit are as follows: (1) participation and engagement assessments; (2) workshop presentation; and (3) final report.
 Further information is available in the unit outline.

 - Unit rules

 - any Level 1 unit or equivalent